mtrebi/Raytracer/README.md

 * Refreaction: Refraction of light depending on the refraction index of the materials.
 * Anti-aliasing: Regular sampling technique.
 * Multiple cameras: perspective and orthogonal.
 * Easy to extend.
-I took care to design a system that was easy to modify and extend.
-Is very to extend any of the previous feature, for example to add another material or another sampling method.
+I took care to design the raytracer folowing the software principles.
+It is very to modify or extend any of the previous features, for example, to add another material, camera or sampling method.

 ## Architecture

 ## Raytracer
-## Intersections
+### Objects and intersections
+The class _GeometryObject_ is a pure virtual class parent of all real objects that can be placed on the World or Scene.
+This class has a pure virtual method called _hit_ that should be implemented in the derived class.
+This method is used to check wheter a Ray intersects the object or not and get back the information about the intersection (point, normal...).Any new real object like a Box should inherit from _GeometryObject_ and should implement the _hit_ function.

+To calculate the Ray-Plane and Ray-Sphere intersection I've used the implicit surface equations, knowing that the hit point must belong to the Ray and must be on the Surface of the Plane or Sphere.

+The Ray-Sphere intersection can also be calculated using the geometric way using cos/sin and the Pythagoras theorem instead of using the surface equation.
+I believe the geometric way is faster than the analytical.

 ### Primary rays

 ### Phong illumination